KonstantinRiedl/CBOGlobalConvergenceAnalysis/README.md

 * ObjectiveFunctionPlot1/2d.m: plotting routine for objective function

 EnergyBasedCBOAnalysis
+* analyses: convergence and parameter analyses of CBO
+    * CBOIntuition_averageparticle.m: Intuition behind our global convergence analysis: CBO always performs a gradient descent of the squared Euclidean distance to the global minimizer
+    * CBOParameters_PhaseTransition.m: Phase transition diagrams for parameter analysis
+    * DecayComparison_V_anisotropicandisotropic_differentd.m: Comparison of the decay behavior of isotropic and anisotropic CBO in different dimensions
+    * DecayComparison_VandVar_an_isotropic_differentd.m: Comparison of the decay behavior of the functional V and the variance Var for isotropic or anisotropic CBO  in different dimensions
+    * DecayComparison_VandVar_differentV0.m: Comparison of the decay behavior of the functional V and the variance Var for different initial conditions for isotropic or anisotropic CBO
 * CBO: code of CBO optimizer
     * compute_valpha.m: computation of consensus point
     * CBO_update: one CBO step